oracle-livelabs/database/patch-me-if-you-can/05-simple-rollback/simple-rollback.md

 This lab assumes:

-- You have completed Lab 2: Simple Patching
+- You have completed Lab 4: Simple Patching to Existing Oracle Home

 ## Task 1: Check database